datalad-handbook/book/docs/basics/101-105-install.rst

 "But today, let's only focus on how to install a dataset", she continues.
 "Damn it!
 Can we not have longer lectures?", you think and set alarms to all of the upcoming lecture dates in your calendar.
-There is so much exciting stuff to come, you can not miss a single one.
+There is so much exciting stuff to come, you cannot miss a single one.

 "Psst!" a student from the row behind reaches over.
 "There are a bunch of audio recordings of a really cool podcast, and they have been shared in the form